Sure Dividend

 Competitive Advantages & Recession Performance

-Cincinnati Financial boasts of the great relationships it has with most of its agents, which help the insurer earn access to the best accounts of its agents.
+Cincinnati Financial boasts of its great relationships with most of its agents, which help the insurer earn access to the best accounts of its agents.

-In addition, it has a good reputation for its financial strength and its efficient procedures in claim payments.
-These features provide some sort of competitive advantage.
+In addition, it has a good reputation for its financial strength and efficient claim payment procedures, which provide some sort of competitive advantage.

 Warren Buffett has repeatedly stated that the best days for insurers belong to the past due to the current intense competition.
 Moreover, Cincinnati Financial is vulnerable to recessions due to its high exposure to the stock market and its sensitivity to interest rates.

-During recessions, interest rates remain depressed and thus take their toll on the insurer’s bond portfolio yield.
-However, Cincinnati Financial’s ability to generate strong cash flow, and maintain profitability even during recessions, has allowed it to raise its dividend for six decades.
+During recessions, interest rates remain depressed, which affects the insurer’s bond portfolio yield.
+However, Cincinnati Financial’s ability to generate strong cash flow and maintain profitability even during recessions has allowed it to raise its dividend for six decades.

 Valuation & Expected Returns

-We expect Cincinnati Financial to generate earnings-per-share of $5.00 this year.
-As a result, the stock is trading at a forward price-to-earnings ratio of 21.0, which is just ahead of our fair value P/E target of 20.0.
+We expect Cincinnati Financial to generate earnings per share of $6.58 this year.
+As a result, the stock is trading at a forward price-to-earnings ratio of 217, which is just ahead of our fair value P/E target of 20.0.

-As a result, it appears that the stock is slightly overvalued right now.
+As a result, the stock appears slightly overvalued right now.

-If the stock reaches our fair level over the next five years, then multiple compression will act as a 1% headwind to total returns over this period.
+If the stock reaches our fair level over the next five years, then multiple compressions will act as a 1% headwind to total returns over this period.

-We also expect 6.0% annual EPS growth over the next five years while the stock also offers a 2.9% dividend yield.
-Therefore, we estimate total returns at 7.6% per year over the next five years.
+We also expect 6.0% annual EPS growth over the next five years, and the stock offers a 2.2% dividend yield.
+Therefore, we estimate total returns at 7.2% per year over the next five years.

 Final Thoughts

 Cincinnati Financial is a high-quality P/C insurer.
-The exceptional dividend record of the company, with more than six decades of annual raises, is a testament to its disciplined underwriting policy.
+The company’s exceptional dividend record, with more than six decades of annual raises, is a testament to its disciplined underwriting policy.

 The stock is somewhat overvalued right now, but not to a great degree.

-Despite the qualities of the company and the attractiveness of both the dividend yield and growth streak, we rate Cincinnati Financial as a hold due to total return potential.
+Despite the company’s qualities and the attractiveness of both the dividend yield and growth streak, we rate Cincinnati Financial as a hold due to its total return potential.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: